FIRPTA and the Withholding Tax on US Real Property

 *If an exemption is being taken under above guidelines and no remittance is being sent to the IRS, a buyer must sign an “Intent to reside” affidavit at closing.

-Who withholds and sends in the 15% tax to the Internal Revenue Service?
+Who is responsible for sending the 15% tax to the Internal Revenue Service?

 Does FIRPTA apply to individuals or corporations?

 FIRPTA applies to both foreign national, non-resident alien individuals, and companies.
-This includes foreign companies that may be registered do to business in the USA but are still regarded by the Internal Revenue Service as foreign entities for tax purposes.
-Individuals holding USA citizenship, passports, or green cards are exempt from withholding.
-Certain other visas may be exempt, but please consult your tax advisor or Certified Public Accountant (CPA) for more information.
+This includes foreign companies that may be registered do to business in the U.S., but are still regarded by the Internal Revenue Service as foreign entities for tax purposes.
+Individuals holding U.S. citizenship, passports, or green cards, are exempt from withholding.
+Certain other visas may be exempt, but please consult your tax advisor or Certified Public Accountant (CPA) for more information

 Should I hire a Certified Public Accountant to help me with FIRPTA?